 The overriding principle is that trustees act in a voluntary and therefore unpaid capacity.
 Trustees may only be paid for serving as a trustee where this is clearly in the interests of the academy trust and provides a significant and clear advantage over all other options.
-Payments made to trustees for services rendered in a capacity other than as a trustee must be in accordance with Charity Commission guidance and provided there is no express exclusion of such payments in the trust’s governing document.
+Payments made to trustees for services rendered in a capacity other than as a trustee must be in accordance with Charity Commission guidance; and provided there is no express exclusion of such payments in the trust’s governing document.
 There must also be a written agreement covering the contract terms.

 Consider how the long and short term outcomes of planned actions might impact on the reputation of the academy both internally amongst its staff as well as externally.
 This is particularly important to consider when working in partnership with outside bodies where there may be influences which are outside the academy’s direct control.

-The annual trustee report should be used to explain the impact and outcomes of the year’s work, linking this to targets set at the start of the year and future plans.
+The annual trustee report should be used to explain the impact and outcomes of the year’s work; linking this to targets set at the start of the year and future plans.

 The board must be fully involved in setting and approving plans and financial budgets and targets.
 All trustees will require regular reports detailing the current financial position of the academy and its future sustainability.
-As a minimum the trustee board must set and understand the policies in place for managing the academy trust’s investments, reserves and borrowing, even where these tasks are delegated on a day-to-day basis to a subcommittee or to third parties, such as investment fund managers.
+As a minimum the trustee board must set and understand the policies in place for managing the academy trust’s investments, reserves and borrowing; even where these tasks are delegated on a day-to-day basis to a subcommittee or to third parties, such as investment fund managers.

 There must be a clear understanding of the academy trust’s attitude to and acceptance of risk.
 Risk management should form an integral part of strategic planning.
-Risks must be assessed in the light of the academy’s ability to absorb and manage them.
-This may be affected by internal circumstances such as staff skills and available financial resources or by external factors such as the impact of changing government policy on the funding environment.
-‘Risk mapping’ should be used to analyse specific risks in terms of likely occurrence and severity of impact and a risk register maintained, which needs to be regularly reviewed in the light of changing circumstances and influences.
+Risks must be assessed in light of the academy’s ability to absorb and manage them.
+This may be affected by internal circumstances such as staff skills and available financial resources; or even by external factors such as the impact of changing government policy on the funding environment.
+‘Risk mapping’ should be used to analyse specific risks in terms of likely occurrence and severity of impact and a risk register maintained; which needs to be regularly reviewed in the light of changing circumstances and influences.

 Good governance practice will provide several significant benefits.